EduardoZepeda/coffee-bytes-hugo/content/posts/go-uso-de-channels-canales/index.en.md

 ### Pulling data from a channel

-To obtain the channel response, we reverse the order between the channel and the symbol <-
+To obtain the channel response we reverse the order between the channel and the <- symbol.

 ```go
 fmt.Println(<-c)